- Nusa Penida tour: 2 days in Bali paradise

 Bali driver price

 If you are looking to stop by places, or unsure of how long you might be stuck in traffic, it’d be best to book with a private driver.
-I’d admit that my heart does skip a beat whenever a taxi meter jump.
+I’d admit that my heart does skip a beat whenever a taxi meter jumps.
 For example, we got stuck in a half-hour jam inside the airport, but since we booked a private car with a fixed price, we were fine.

 You are going to get a lot of price quotes for private cars, and we found a fair driver who basically took us around for the rest of the trip.
 You’ll find more detailed prices and what stops we made in my itinerary post.

 Let’s just say that the most expensive trip for us was from Ubud to Uluwatu with 3 stops, and the cost was 500k.
-On my second trip, we went further up from Seminyak to the north and that was 550k.
+On my second trip, we went further up from Seminyak to the north and that was 550k. *current as of 2018

 The cheapest way from the airport to Canggu, which is 250k (and probably overpriced).
-But there are a lot of taxi problem there, so it’s best to not worry and get someone to pick you up.
+But there are a lot of taxi problems there, so it’s best to not worry and get someone to pick you up.

 Cheap stay in Bali